-- what to do on discovering a fire - how to raise the alarm and what happens then - what to do upon hearing the fire alarm - the procedures for alerting learners, members of the public and visitors including, where appropriate, directing them to exits - the arrangements for calling the fire and rescue service - the evacuation procedures for everyone in your premises (including young children or mobility impaired persons) to reach an assembly point at a place of total safety - the location and, when appropriate, the use of Firefighting equipment - the location of escape routes, especially those not in regular use - how to open all emergency exit doors - the importance of keeping fire doors closed to prevent the spread of fire, heat and smoke - where appropriate, how to stop machines and processes and isolate power supplies in the event of a fire - the reason for not using lifts (except those specifically installed or nominated, following a suitable fire risk assessment, for the evacuation of people with a disability) - the safe use of and risks from storing or working with highly flammable and explosive substances - the importance of general fire safety, which includes good housekeeping; and - the use of premises by outside bodies, e.g. IT training, music, etc.
+- what to do on discovering a fire; - how to raise the alarm and what happens then; - what to do upon hearing the fire alarm; - the procedures for alerting learners, members of the public and visitors including, where appropriate, directing them to exits; - the arrangements for calling the fire and rescue service; - the evacuation procedures for everyone in your premises (including young children or mobility impaired persons) to reach an assembly point at a place of total safety; - the location and, when appropriate, the use of Firefighting equipment; - the location of escape routes, especially those not in regular use; - how to open all emergency exit doors: - the importance of keeping fire doors closed to prevent the spread of fire, heat and smoke; - where appropriate, how to stop machines and processes and isolate power supplies in the event of a fire; - the reason for not using lifts (except those specifically installed or nominated, following a suitable fire risk assessment, for the evacuation of people with a disability); - the safe use of and risks from storing or working with highly flammable and explosive substances; - the importance of general fire safety, which includes good housekeeping; and

+• the use of premises by outside bodies, e.g. IT training, music, etc.

-All staff employed by SGS College and its subsidiaries identified in the emergency plan that have a supervisory role if there is a fire should be given details of your fire risk assessment and receive additional training.
+All staff employed by the College identified in the emergency plan that have a supervisory role if there is a fire should be given details of your fire risk assessment and receive additional training.

-In addition to the guidance above as a minimum all staff employed by SGS College and its subsidiaries should receive training about:
+In addition to the guidance above as a minimum all staff employed by the College should receive training about:

-- the items listed in your emergency plan - the importance of fire doors and other basic fire-prevention measures - where relevant, the appropriate use of Firefighting equipment - the importance of reporting to the assembly area - exit routes and the operation of exit devices, including physically walking these routes - general matters such as permitted smoking areas or restrictions on cooking other than in designated areas - assisting disabled persons where necessary.
-Training is necessary: - when staff employed by SGS College and its subsidiaries start employment or are transferred into the premises - when changes have been made to the emergency plan and the preventive and protective measures - where working practices and processes or people's responsibilities change - to take account of any changed risks to the safety of staff employed by SGS College and its subsidiaries, learners or other relevant persons - to ensure that all staff employed by SGS College and its subsidiaries know what they have to do to safeguard themselves and others on the premises; and where All staff employed by SGS College and its subsidiaries are expected to assist disabled persons
+- the items listed in your emergency plan; - the importance of fire doors and other basic fire-prevention measures; - where relevant, the appropriate use of Firefighting equipment; - the importance of reporting to the assembly area; - exit routes and the operation of exit devices, including physically walking these routes; - general matters such as permitted smoking areas or restrictions on cooking other than in designated areas; - assisting disabled persons where necessary.
+Training is necessary: - when staff employed by the College start employment or are transferred into the premises; - o when changes have been made to the emergency plan and the preventive and protective measures: - o where working practices and processes or people's responsibilities change; - to take account of any changed risks to the safety of staff employed by the College, learners or other relevant persons; - to ensure that all staff employed by the College know what they have to do to safeguard themselves and others on the premises; and where All staff employed by the College are expected to assist disabled persons.